 Rating the risk of bias for domain 1

-Table 6 presents an overview of how the signalling questions should be answered and an overall judgement for domain 1 reached.
+Table 7 shows how the signalling questions should be answered and an overall judgement for domain 1 reached.

 Applicability

 Applicability for this domain considers the extent to which the population included in the primary study matches the participants specified in the systematic review question (step 1, Table 5).
 Consider a review with the aim of identifying all model development and validation studies to diagnose bacterial conjunctivitis in symptomatic children.
 The review could specify inclusion criteria such that prediction model studies with both, adults and children, were eligible.
 Studies that included only children would be likely to receive a rating of low concern for applicability, whereas studies conducted in adults and children may be rated as at high concern for applicability.